StudyDSA logoStudyDSA

 Complexity

-Algorithm complexity is a measure of the amount of time and/or space required by an algorithm for an input of a given size (n).
-It is often expressed using Big-O notation, which describes the upper bound of an algorithm's running time or space requirements in the worst-case scenario.
+Algorithm complexity measures how much time and space an algorithm needs as its input size n grows.
+It's usually written in Big-O notation, which describes the upper bound of an algorithm's running time or space requirements in the worst-case scenario.

 TimeSpacefastest ↑least memory ↑LookupLookupCacheCacheIn-placeIn-placeStreamStream